Book Review of Paideia: The Ideals of Greek Culture: Volume I. Archaic Greece: The Mind of Athens by Werner Jaeger

 (257-258)

-Though Aeschylus did understand the reality of sin as we Catholics understand it, he still grasped it by means of the what St. Paul termed “the law written in their hearts” (Romans 2:15).
+Though Aeschylus did understand the reality of sin as we Catholics understand it, he still grasped it by means of what St. Paul termed, “the law written in their hearts” (Romans 2:15).
 Folly leads man to “violate the world-order” and it leads him “inevitably to be punished for his violation”—is this not a realization that pride is the capital sin, and that sin invites chastisement from God?
 Such a statement is worth all the more considering when weighing the great themes of this playwright, his contemporaries, and his successors in perspective of the author’s observation that “…the writer of tragedies was an important political figure…” (248).
 This point is only further elaborated on in the later chapters of Jaeger’s study, as he guides the reader from a journey through the cultural and intellectual activity of the Archaic Hellenic world to the realm of Athens in her famous years, wherein the figure of the playwright became more culturally significant than that of the poet.
 The popularity and endurance of the works of Aeschylus demonstrate that the Athenians were wrestling with these important questions of divine justice and of fate and free will in a manner quite foreign to our post-Christian society rife with indifferentism.

 No conclusive book about Ancient Greek history can be written without delving into the philosophical tradition; in this too, Jaeger delivers exceedingly well.
 So rooted in the cultural and intellectual life of that other world, he is able to even connect Hellenistic culture to Hellenistic philosophy in a manner which evades most other scholars.
 In the process, he produces thought-provoking observations such as this one: